History of the Collingwood Football Club

 The Collingwood Football Club is an Australian rules football club playing in the Australian Football League ('AFL').

-Like many Victorian AFL clubs, Collingwood has a history extending back 130 years.
+Like many Victorian AFL clubs, Collingwood has a history extending back over 130 years.
 It initially represented the inner Melbourne suburb of Collingwood, Victoria; however, its supporter base, while rooted in the city of Melbourne, extends throughout Australia.
 It has won 16 VFL/AFL premierships, being tied with Essendon and Carlton for the most number of premierships.
 The Club holds the record for most premierships in a row with 4 (1927–1930) and remains the only VFL club to have examined a full home and away season undefeated (1929).

-This article explores the club's history from its formation 130 years ago in 1892 to the current season.
+This article explores the club's history from its formation over 130 years ago in 1892 to the current season.

 Early history

 Formation

 The Collingwood Football Club was born on the cusp of one of the world's worst depressions in February 1892.
 Collingwood played its first game in the Victorian Football Association ('VFA'), the premier football competition against Carlton Football Club on, 7 May 1892.

 Collingwood initially had only scheduled 17 games but needed more than 18 games to join the Victorian Football Association.
 The Club looked to be missing out on being a part of the 1892 season until the Carlton Football Club added a game to its list of matches so that Collingwood would have the required 18 games.
 Carlton even donated the gate takings from the game to the fledgling club.

 Sporting a black and white striped guernsey reminiscent of the magpie, the Club became known colloquially as the 'Magpies' - or the 'Pies' for short.